From the Seine to the Étangs de Ville-d'Avray

 In Sèvres and Ville d’Avray, from (5) to (9):

-- Several pretty houses and a few quiet streets.
+- Several pretty houses and a few quiet alleyways.

 - Monument in honour of Léon Gambetta (1838–1882), erected by Auguste Bartholdi in 1891.

-- Maison des Jardies, where Gambetta lived out the end of his life.
+- Maison des Jardies, where Gambetta spent the last years of his life.
 Open to visitors, admission €6 per person in December 2019.

 - Ville d'Avray Church (late 18th century).

-- Gardens, monument to Corot and beautiful house before arriving at the Étangs de Ville-d'Avray.
+- Gardens, a monument to Corot and a beautiful house before reaching the Étangs de Ville-d'Avray.

 - Étangs de Ville d'Avray.